devkitPro/picasso/Manual.md

 - `i0` through `i3`: Integer vector uniforms (special purpose).
 - `b0` through `b15`: Boolean uniforms (special purpose).

-All registers contain 32-bit floating point vectors; except for integer vector uniforms (containing 8-bit integers) and boolean uniforms.
+All registers contain floating point vectors (it is currently unknown whether they are 24-bit or 32-bit); except for integer vector uniforms (containing 8-bit integers) and boolean uniforms.
 Vectors have 4 components: x, y, z and w.
 Uniforms are special registers that are writable by the CPU; thus they are used to pass configuration parameters to the shader such as transformation matrices.
 Sometimes they are preloaded with constant values that may be used in the logic of the shader.

 In most situations, vectors may be [swizzled](http://en.wikipedia.org/wiki/Swizzling_%28computer_graphics%29), that is; their components may be rearranged.
 Register arguments support specifying a swizzling mask: `r0.wwxy`.
 The swizzling mask usually has 4 components (but not more), if it has less the last component is repeated to fill the mask.
 The default mask applied to registers is `xyzw`; that is, identity (no effect).